 A foundations course that provides a comprehensive examination of aviation/aerospace teaching concepts using state-of-the-art simulator applications, and emphasizing the classroom organizational skills needed in today's high technology environment.
 Topics from engineering, space sciences, historical aviation/aerospace applications, meteorology, geography, environmental sciences, geology, and human physiology are examined in detail.
 Each student has the opportunity to become familiar with a specific area of aviation, by developing a sample curriculum that is presented to the rest of the class at the end of the course.
-Each student his/her academic instruction.
+Each student uses simulators, videos, computers, and other resources to supplement his/her academic instruction.
 Credit for this course is not applicable to the requirements of any Embry-Riddle degree.